Ammonium hydrosulfide: Composition

 It is the salt derived from the ammonium cation and the hydrosulfide anion.
 The salt exists as colourless, water-soluble, micaceous crystals.
 On Earth the compound is encountered mainly as a solution, not as the solid, but [NH4]SH ice is believed to be a substantial component of the cloud decks of the gas-giant planets Jupiter and Saturn, with sulfur produced by its photolysis responsible for the color of some of those planets' clouds.
 It can be generated by mixing hydrogen sulfide and ammonia.

 Preparation

 Solutions of ammonium hydrosulfide can be prepared by passing hydrogen sulfide gas through concentrated ammonia solution.
 According to a detailed 1895 report, hydrogen sulfide reacts with concentrated aqueous ammonia solution at room temperature to give [NH4]2S*2[NH4]SH.
 When this species is cooled to 0 °C and treated with additional hydrogen sulfide, one obtains [NH4]2S*12[NH4]SH.
 An ice-cold solution of this substance kept at 0 °C and having hydrogen sulfide continually passed through it gives the hydrosulfide.

 The common "stink bomb" consists of an aqueous solution of ammonium sulfide.
 The mixture easily converts to ammonia and hydrogen sulfide gases.
 This conversion illustrates the ease of the following equilibrium:

-Ammonia and hydrogen sulfide each have a powerful and unpleasant smell.
+Ammonia and hydrogen sulfide each possesses a powerful stench.

+Solid ammonium hydrosulfide can be produced by reacting an equimolar mixture of ammonia and hydrogen sulfide under −18 °C: